core-wg/yang-cbor/draft-ietf-core-sid-latest.md

       list assigment-ranges {
         key "entry-point";
         description
-          "SID range(s) allocated to the YANG module identified by 'module-name' and 'module-revision'.
+          "YANG SID range(s) allocated to the YANG module identified by 'module-name' and 'module-revision'.

-          - The SID range first available value is entry-point and the the last available value in the range is (entry-point + size - 1).
+          - The YANG SID range first available value is entry-point and the the last available value in the range is (entry-point + size - 1).
-          - The SID ranges specified by all assignment-rages MUST NOT overlap.";
+          - The YANG SID ranges specified by all assignment-rages MUST NOT overlap.";

         leaf entry-point {
           type sid;
           mandatory true;
           description
-            "Lowest SID available for assignment.";
+            "Lowest YANG SID available for assignment.";
         }

         leaf size {
           type uint64;
           mandatory true;
           description
-            "Number of SIDs available for assignment.";
+            "Number of YANG SIDs available for assignment.";
         }
       }